rokath/trice/docs/TriceEncodings.md

 ### `flex` encoding

+The 3 formats **short**, **medium** and **long** are usable parallel.
+String transfer is done not in the short format.
+A format extension is possible by using the 2 reserved patterns in medium format.
+In fact the ID contains information how the payload bytes are structured.
+This is in the first place the format string, but could also be some (packed) structs and the ID refers to a function taking the payload as parameters.

 - `I` = **I**D bit
 - `D` = **D**ata bit
 - `N` = **N**umber of bytes bit